 Keru Chen is Assistant Dean of Peking University School of Transnational Law.
 She is responsible for managing the administrative team and overseeing admissions, HR, faculty support and financial issues at STL.
 She holds an LL.M. degree from the University of Hong Kong and a LL.B. degree from Beijing Foreign Studies University.
 Before joining STL, she serves as the Deputy Director of Development Office of Peking University Shenzhen Graduate School, in charge of construction, alumni, donation management and government relations.

 Christian Pangilinan is Assistant Dean for Academic Affairs at Peking University School of Transnational Law.
 He is responsible for overseeing all curricular issues, including academic planning, faculty teaching assignments, student academic support, and the development and maintenance of academic policies.
 As Lecturer of Law, he also teaches in and directs the Transnational Legal Practice Program.
-He hold a J.D. from Georgetown University Law Center, an M.A. from the University of York and a B.A. in English from the University of British Columbia.
+He holds a J.D. from Georgetown University Law Center, an M.A. from the University of York and a B.A. in English from the University of British Columbia.